Management is efficiency in climbing the ladder of success; leadership determines whether the ladder is leaning against

 In order to move past these mindsets, we think in terms of a set of seven transformational patterns that can be used to move the organization to Lean-Agile Program Portfolio Management, as illustrated in Figure 3.

-These patterns help us better understand how to fulfill our primary responsibilities, Strategy and Investment Funding, Program Management, and Governance, but in a but in a more effective Lean-Agile fashion as described below.
+These transformational patterns help us better understand how to fulfill our primary responsibilities, strategy, investment funding, program management, and governance, but in a more effective Lean-Agile fashion as described below.

 Strategy and Investment Funding

 The purpose of strategy and investment funding is to facilitate implementation of the business strategy through programs that develop and maintain the company’s value added products and services.
 Value Streams are identified, fostered, proctored and continuously improved.
 Investment funding is allocated to ongoing programs and new initiatives in accordance with business strategy and current Strategic Themes.
 Additional Lean-Practices help the enterprise meet its economic objectives:

 - Lean-Agile Budgeting.
 As described in Budgets, each Agile Release Train has its own budget, which is updated twice annually.
 By allocating the budget authority to the decision makers on the train—albeit under the auspices of the Business Owners—it is no longer necessary to establish a charter for each new initiative (Feature).
 This avoids overhead and project stop-start discontinuities; the train can make fast and local decisions as needed, within the constraints of the allocated budget.
 Due to their scope, however, Program Epics still require some level of PPM approval.